getmyisland/aika-discord-bot/README.md

 ### Prerequisites

 To run this bot locally you need Python3 and pip installed as well as the following pip packages.
+The version numbers behind show which versions I used, older or newer versions may also work.

 ```
-discord
+discord == 1.7.3
-requests
+requests == 2.28.0
-nltk
+nltk == 3.7
-numpy
+numpy == 1.23.2
-tensorflow
+tensorflow == 2.9.1
-pandas
+pandas == 1.4.3
-keras
+keras == 2.9.0
+imgurpython == 1.1.7
 ```

 ### Installing